WillEccles/cpp-seminar/Week-12/README.md

 Notice how `u` contains a pointer to `s`, and so setting the pointer's string directly updates `s`'s.
 This is because `u` contains a reference to `s`, even though it's defined elsewhere.
 Interesting, eh?

+## Smart Pointers

+It should be noted that since C++11, there are a bunch of standard smart pointers that manage memory for you. `std::unique_ptr`, `std::shared_ptr`, etc.

 # Example code
 My example code can be found [here](code/main.cpp).
 Made in the USA. :us: